 Lead In Mesa Drinking Water

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently,10% of samples analyzed for lead in Mesa are 4.3 parts per billion.
+Currently,10% of samples analyzed for lead in Mesa, AZ's water are 4.3 parts per billion.
 Though Mesa's water quality is in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
 The American Academy of Pediatrics recommends that any taps used to serve children have lead levels no higher than 1 part per billion.

 Extremely High Chromium 6 Levels In Mesa Drinking Water

 Mesa's water quality has one of the highest levels of Chromium 6 in its' tap water in the entire country.
 Chromium 6 is a highly toxic metal that is not currently regulated by the EPA.
 In recent years, the city’s tap water has averaged 5600 parts per trillion for Chromium 6.
 For a bit of perspective, these levels are 280 times HIGHER than the concentration determined to have negligible impact on cancer risk.